IEEEteiwm/Saturday-Six-Hours-Challenge/README.md

 ## Installation:
 - Download the code.
 - Download the library for the components that needed n the code.
-- Open the Arduino IDE and write the code.
+- Open the Arduino IDE and load the code.
 - Take the libraries copy/paste in the file of the code so the components can work.

 ## Usage: